-Welcome to today's webinar, where we'll be discussing Comparative Billing Reports, or CBRs, and more specifically, CBR202109: Drugs of Abuse Testing.
+Welcome to today's webinar, where we'll be discussing Comparative Billing Reports, or CBRs, and more specifically, CBR202201: Chiropractic Manipulative Treatment of the Spine.
 My name is Annie Barnaby, and I work for RELI Group, Inc., who is contracted with Centers for Medicare & Medicaid Services (CMS) to develop, produce, and distribute CBR reports.

 We've developed various resources to accompany this webinar, and those resources are listed here for your convenience.
-We do have the webinar slides available to you, a recording of this webinar is available, and of course the Q&A and CBR Help Desk are great tools to use if you have any questions.
+We do have the webinar slides available to you, a recorded webinar session and transcript, a coding guidance document focused on this topic, and of course the Q&A and CBR Help Desk are great tools to use if you have any questions.
 We're here to help, so don't be shy about reaching out to us!

-The objectives of today's webinar will be to understand the purpose and use of Comparative Billing Reports, CBRs, to explain the function of this specific Comparative Billing Report 202109, and to help you gather resources that will help answer further questions and inquiries.
+The objectives of today's webinar will be to understand the purpose and use of Comparative Billing Reports, CBRs, to explain the function of this specific Comparative Billing Report CBR202201: CMT of the Spine, and to help you gather resources that will help answer further questions and inquiries.

 To accomplish those objectives, our discussion today will cover the following areas.
-First, we'll talk about what a comparative billing report, CBR is, I will show you how to access your CBR, I do have a sample CBR that we will review, so that we can get a good sense of what we're looking at when we review a CBR.
-Then, we will go into a discussion of this CBR, and go through the details of the topic and metrics for CBR202109.
+First, we'll talk about what a comparative billing report, CBR, is.
+I will show you how to access your CBR, I do have a sample CBR that we will review, so that we can get a good sense of what we're looking at when we review a CBR.
+Then, we will go into a discussion of this CBR, and go through the details of the topic and metrics for CBR202201.
 And finally, I will show you some helpful resources, should you have any questions following the webinar.
 So, let's get started!

 Let's start at the very beginning; what is a CBR?
 Well, CBR stands for Comparative Billing Report.
 And, according to the CMS definition, a CBR is a free, comparative data report, that can be used as an educational resource, and a tool that providers can use for possible improvement.
-A CBR is truly just what the titles says; a report that compares providers on a state or specialty and nationwide level and summarizes one provider's Medicare claims data statistics for areas that may be at risk for improper Medicare payment.
+A CBR is truly just what the titles says-a report that compares providers on a state or specialty and nationwide level and summarizes one provider's Medicare claims data statistics for areas that may be at risk for improper Medicare payment.
 Primarily in terms of whether the claim was correctly coded and billed and whether the treatment provided to the patient was necessary and in line with Medicare payment policy.
 A CBR cannot identify improper payments, but it can alert providers if their billing statistics look unusual as compared to their peers.

 Taking a look at the history of the CBR, we can see that this program was spearheaded in 2010.
 In 2018, CMS combined the CBR program with the PEPPER program, which is the Program for Evaluating Payment Pattern Electronic Reports, to put both programs under one contract.
-And then, beginning in 2019, RELI Group has partnered with TMF and CGS to create and distribute CBRs and PEPPERS.
+And then, beginning in 2019, RELI Group has partnered with TMF and CGS to create and distribute CBRs and PEPPERs.